Niamanesh/Optic-diffraction/README.md

 Please note that the all of the measurements has to be in SI system.

-In the university laboratory we have many insutruments and each of them contain their own diffraction grating which means their period.
+In the university laboratory we have many insutruments and each of them contain their own diffraction grating which means they have different periods.
 For changing the value of this period u can change the value of ***r8_d*** in the code file.